 - Instant-read Thermometer

-First, remove the steaks from the refrigerator and pat them dry with paper towels.
+- First, remove the beef from the refrigerator and pat dry with paper towels.

 Once the grill is ready, it’s time to cook!

 - Place the steaks on the griddle surface, then reduce the heat to medium.
-Sear the steaks for about 2 minutes on each side, flipping and searing the other side until a brown crust forms.
+Searing and cooking steak on Blackstone for about 2 minutes on each side, flipping and searing the other side until a brown crust forms.

-2. Check the internal temperature of the steaks every 1-2 minutes (depending on the thickness of your steaks).
-Turn the steaks until they reach an internal temperature of 140ºF (or see the tips below for your desired doneness of the meat).
+- Check the internal temperature every 1-2 minutes (depending on the thickness).
+Continue cooking until they reach an internal temperature of 140ºF (or see the tips below for your desired doneness of the meat).

-Tip: the temp of the steaks will increase at least 5ºF after grilling.
+Remember, the temp of the meat will increase by at least 5ºF after grilling.

-3. Remove the steaks from the Blackstone griddle and let them rest off the griddle for about 5-10 minutes before serving.
+- Remove the steaks on Blackstone and let them rest off the griddle for about 5-10 minutes before serving.

 Recipe Tips for the Best Steak

-- Choose cuts of steak that are well-marbled and 3/4″ – 1″ thick.
-I recommend Ribeye steaks for this reason.
-New York strip and Porterhouse are also great terrific options.
+- Choose cuts that are well-marbled and 3/4″ – 1″ thick.
+I recommend ribeye for this reason.
+But, New York strip and Porterhouse are also great terrific options.

-- Dry the surface of your steak with a paper towel before seasoning them with salt and pepper or all-purpose seasoning.
+- Dry the surface with a paper towel before seasoning it with salt and pepper or all-purpose seasoning.
 This will help to get a perfect sear and crust for an amazing texture.
 Let the steaks sit at room temp while your grill preheats.

 - Preheat your Blackstone on high.
 Get your griddle smoking hot before adding your meat.
-The high heat cooking will give your steaks the perfect crust and sear in all those wonderful juices.
+The high-heat cooking will give your steak the perfect crust and sear in all those wonderful juices.

-- To check for doneness, insert a meat thermometer through the side of the steak.
-The tip of the probe should hit in the center while avoiding bone or fat.
+- To check for doneness, insert a meat thermometer through the side of the meat.
+The tip of the probe should hit in the center while avoiding any bone or fat.

-- For the perfect temp, remove steaks from heat when the thermometer registers 5°F lower than the desired doneness.
-The temperature of the steaks will continue to rise after cooking.
+- For the perfect temp, remove beef from heat when the thermometer registers 5°F lower than the desired doneness.
+The temperature will continue to rise after cooking.

 - Let the steaks rest for 10-15 minutes after pulling them off the griddle before serving.
 This time is essential for the hot juices to resettle throughout the meat.

-While the grilled steak is a classic cooking method, truly nothing beats the perfectly even cook of a griddle.
+While the grilled steak is a classic cooking method, truly nothing beats the perfectly even cooking of a griddle.
 You have complete temperature control, and the meat isn’t infused with any added tastes that typically are associated with charcoal grills.
-Plus, there’s no worry about the weather when you’re inside while cooking on a Blackstone griddle!

-Set the griddle to High heat (approximately 450+ degrees) to get that perfect seared steak crust.
+Set the griddle to High heat (approximately 450+ degrees) to get that perfect seared steak crust, then lower the temperature to finish cooking.

 Blackstone ribeyes will keep well for up to 3 days in the refrigerator.
 Let the meat cool completely, then wrap it in plastic wrap or transfer it to an airtight container before placing it in the fridge.